-In the academic year, 2018-2019 Heathfield Primary school will receive £ 19,610 in Sports Premium funding provided by the government.
+In the academic year, 2018-2019 Heathfield Primary school received £ 19,610 in Sports Premium funding provided by the government.
 Sports Premium funding has now been extended and the Government have committed to funding for the Primary PE and Sport Premium to 2020.

 Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport they offer.
 This means that the premium should be used to:

 · Develop or add to the PE and sport activities that school already offers

 · Make improvements now that will benefit pupils joining the school in future years Funding can be used to:

 · Hire qualified sports coaches to work with teachers

 · Provide existing staff with training or resources to help them teach PE and sport more effectively